spine-tools/Spine-Toolbox/docs/source/spine_db_editor/updating_data.rst

 (see :ref:`using_pivot_table_and_frozen_table`).
 Then, just edit the appropriate cell in the corresponding class header.

-Updating parameter definitions and values
+Updating Parameter Definitions and Values
 =========================================

 From **Table Views**